EarthObservationSimulator/orbitpy/propcov/README.md

 ## Tests

 The folder `tests/test-cpp/` contains C++ tests of the `propcov` C++ classes.
 GoogleTest (GTest) library is used and must be installed to run the tests.
-[This link](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) provides good tutorial on installing GTest on Ubuntu.
+[This link](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) provides good tutorial on installing GTest in Ubuntu.

 To run the tests navigate to `tests/` folder and run `make all` followed by `make runtest`.